Kentucky Route 259: Breckinridge and Meade Counties

 After crossing Rough River Lake into Breckinridge County, it has a junction with Kentucky Route 79.
-KY 259 and KY 79 run concurrently while bridging another part of Rough River Lake.
+KY 259 and KY 79 run concurrently while bridging an embayment of Rough River Lake.
 They reach the US 60 junction at Harned.
 KY 259 turns left to run concurrently with US 60 westbound, while KY 79 makes a right turn to join US 60 eastbound.
-After splitting from US 60 at its KY 261, KY 259 turns north and enters the city of Hardinsburg and then continues north through Union Star, then closely follows the southern banks of the Ohio River, and enters the western portion of Meade County shortly before reaching its northern terminus at KY 144 at Rhodelia.
+After splitting from US 60 at its junction with KY 261, KY 259 turns north and enters the city of Hardinsburg and then continues north through Union Star, then closely follows the southern banks of the Ohio River, and enters the western portion of Meade County shortly before reaching its northern terminus at KY 144 at Rhodelia.

 History

 In the beginning, KY 259 only ran from Hardinsburg to Rhodelia, in Breckinridge and western Meade Counties.
 The highway from Hays to Harned began its history as Kentucky Route 65 at the time of its commission.
 KY 65 originally had a total length of an estimated 65.1 mi.

 The then-KY 65 (during its concurrency with KY 70) in Edmonson County crossed the Green River by ferry until it was re-routed onto a bridge in the 1950s.

-At one point between 1959 and 1963, KY 65 was redesignated as the current KY 259, extending that route to its current longevity.
+At one point around 1960 or 1961, KY 65 was redesignated as the current KY 259, extending that route to its current longevity.
 This was done in order to avoid confusion between it and the then-planned-and-under-construction Interstate 65 (I-65) in the Edmonson/Warren/Barren County area, and its entire course through west-central Kentucky, which was completed in 1967.
 To date, there has never been another KY 65 designation.
-The renumbering to the current KY 259 was done to comply with the state's longtime state route numbering policy, which had forbidden duplication of highway numbers was to be allowed in the state.
+The renumbering to the current KY 259 was done to comply with the state's longtime state route numbering policy, which had forbidden duplication of highway numbers in the state.
 The former KY 64 in this region was also compliant with that policy after Interstate 64 came under construction in north-central and northeast Kentucky.
-As of May 2017, the only exceptions to the rule against highway number duplications are US 79 and KY 79, which intersected in Russellville until a bypass was partly signed as US 79; I-69 and KY 69 in separate regions of western Kentucky, I-169 and KY 169, and most recently, I-165 and KY 165; the latter two latter are in completely different regions of the state.
+As of February 2024, the only exceptions to the rule against highway number duplications are US 79 and KY 79, which intersected in Russellville until a bypass was partly signed as US 79; I-69 and KY 69 in separate regions of western Kentucky, I-169 and KY 169, and most recently, I-165 and KY 165; the latter two of which are in completely different regions of the state.

 In early 2001, the KYTC began construction of a two-lane bypass corridor from Brownsville's southern outskirts to just north of Chalybeate, including the rerouting of KY 259 from Rhoda to Brownsville, along with the final stretch of KY 101 in the Rhoda area.
 Once it was completed in November 2001, the two routes were reconstructed to include intersections with the new alignment.
 Once those were done in 2002, the KYTC assigned the old alignments then-new state route designations of KY 3019 and KY 3021.